What is the fastest way to recover from B12 deficiency?

 - If injections aren’t necessary, high-dose oral or sublingual B12 supplements (500 mcg to 2,000 mcg daily) can be effective.

-- Sublingual (under the tongue) tablets may provide better absorption for people with digestive issues.
+- Sublingual tablets, taken under the tongue, may offer improved absorption for individuals with digestive problems.

 3. B12-rich Diet

-- Animal products such as meat, fish, eggs, and dairy are excellent sources of B12.
+- Animal-based foods like meat, fish, eggs, and dairy are rich sources of vitamin B12.

 - Fortified foods, such as cereals or plant-based milks, are also available for those on plant-based diets.